Establishing a wholly foreign-owned enterprise in China

 Office/facility space lease

 The applicant registering a WFOE (if the intended office premises are owned by the same individual or company applying for registration) needs to:

 - show a certificate of premises ownership (CPO) issued by the real-estate authority

-AIC does not accept “residential” CPOs for registration.
+SAMR does not accept “residential” CPOs for registration.

 If the office premises are leased, the applicant needs to provide the:

 - original lease agreement (with a minimum one-year lease term)